It has been interesting lately going back into my childhood memories to recall how my parent’s advice has echoed throughout my life.

 My Parents, My Teachers

-Sitting here, I’m thinking of a multitude of aspects that come standard with being a parent teaching a child to be the best they can be.
-For example; respecting your elders, be kind to others, avoid trouble, be careful, family is important, trust your instincts, drive safely, your actions have consequences but most of all it was always to HAVE FUN.
+Sitting here, I am thinking of a multitude of aspects that come standard with being a parent teaching a child to be the best they can be.
+Respect your Elders.
+Be kind to others.
+Avoid trouble.
+Be careful.
+Family is important.
+Trust your instincts Drive safely.
+Learn that your actions have consequences.
+Most of all, you taught me to enjoy life, take opportunities and have fun.

 *I chose travelling, then went back to the ex boyfriend